voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 > <LoyaltiesMembersBalanceUpdateResponseBody> update_loyalty_card_balance1(campaign_id, member_id, opts)

-Add or Remove Loyalty Card Balance
+Adjust Loyalty Card Balance with campaign ID

-This method adds or removes balance to an existing loyalty card.
+This method adds or removes balance to an existing loyalty card that is assigned to a holder.
 The removal of points will consume the points that expire the soonest.   >🚧 Async Action    This is an async action.
 If you want to perform several add or remove loyalty card balance actions in a short time and their order matters, set up sufficient time-out between the calls.

 ### Examples